fzorri/second-opinion/README.md

 Remember that you can take a conversation and extend it, and also since the conversation is stored locally, you can modify or alter a conversation already saved and reload it into a LLM.
 This 2 features are very useful to improve/change/hack a conversation we had with a LLM, so be careful, since this is a very powerful option.

+---
+**Note:** The video series linked above might contain outdated information regarding project setup and extensibility (especially "Extending secop").
+A new video reflecting the `models.yaml` based configuration will be created soon.
+---